Meadowlarke/Bibliography/Graeber2021.md

 348: How history has twisted the story of Cortez and the Aztecs.

+#Z: Everything that you know about Cortez and the Aztecs is probably wrong.
+See Graeber and Wengrow.

 350: Cervantes de Salazar.

 352: Salazar's descriptions of Tlaxcalan life in his *Crónica.*